-How Does it Work?
+How Does It Work?

 Once CloudFlare is enabled for your website, it is designated as your authoritative name servers; this allows CloudFlare to clean and accelerate your traffic as all requests to your website are now routed through CloudFlare.
 With network routing technology and 23 data centers around the world, CloudFlare is able to:

 - Screen your website's traffic for malicious visitors - CloudFlare receives requests for your website and analyzes them to determine if a visitor is a threat based on the visitor's IP, the resource being requested, the payload being posted and how frequently requests are being made among other things.
-Threats are blocked and "good" visitors are able to quickly access the pages they request.
+Threats are blocked and good visitors are able to quickly access the pages they request.

 - Optimize your web content - Rocket Loader technology is included in all CloudFlare plans (even the free one) and helps your website to more efficiently process requests for third party scripts like apps, widgets and tags.
 Rocket Loader ensures that no script blocks your page content from loading by bundling all script requests into a single request and loading them one at a time.